Reduce Taxes

 *Note: Beneficiary designations are not permitted on accounts held in Quebec.

-NOTE: While the information and opinions expressed in this publication are compiled with the greatest of care, they are not meant to be accepted as legal or financial advice.
+NOTE: While the information and opinions expressed on this webpage are compiled with the greatest of care, they are not meant to be accepted as legal or financial advice.
 Opinions expressed are solely the personal opinions of the authors.
 Material contained herein is provided for general information and is subject to change without notice.
 Hope and Healing International assumes no liability for claims or losses arising from use of this publication.
 Readers are urged to always consult their own professional advisors.